top of page

 Now that you know that you can plant a small garden indoors or outdoors, what are the benefits of having a garden?

-Learn more about fresh foods and more programs offered by Wellness Workdays.
+Learn more about healthy eating and more programs offered by Wellness Workdays.

 Written by Kyla Sullivan, Wellness Workdays Dietetic Intern.